Katie Philo is a Broadcaster, Writer and Digital Producer based in New York City.

 It was three months from the moment I hit down on the tarmac at London Heathrow before I walked through the revolving doors at the BBC in White City – and it was three years until I spun my way out of New Broadcasting House for the final time.
 During those three years, I worked for BBC iPlayer, BBC Podcasts, Strictly Come Dancing, BBC Two, Radio 2 and BBC One.
 Teenage Katie was ecstatic.
 Twenty-something Katie wondered what was next.

-Almost three years to the day I started at the BBC in London, I had a meeting with BBC Worldwide in New York.
+Almost three years to the day I started at the BBC in London, I had a meeting with BBC Studios in New York.
 Six months and a spot of travel around Asia later, I boarded a plane in the thick of winter to begin my new chapter in New York.
 And that’s where I am today, on this rainy Saturday as I write this.

 Beyond the workplace, I’m an avid podcast listener.
 I have a twin brother, who is five minutes younger than me (not sure why all twins have to qualify this, but they do).
 I recently became a qualified PADI diver in Bali.
 Nothing beats the serenity found on the ocean’s floor.
 One of my greatest ambitions is to swim with Great White Sharks.
 Music has always been a huge part of my life – old and new.
 I still need (yes, need) to see The Rolling Stones live.